Coorbits for projective representations with an application to Bergman spaces: Banach function spaces and sequence spaces

 We say that the BF-space $B$ is twisted left-invariant if $\ell^\sigma_y f \in B $ for all $f \in B$ and $f \mapsto \ell^\sigma_y f $ is bounded for all $y \in G$.
 Analogously, we define twisted right-invariant spaces.
 In the sequel we will assume any BF-space to be twisted right- and left-invariant, and that twisted left and right translations by elements $y$ in a compact set $U$ are uniformly bounded in the sense that there is a finite constant $C_U$ such that for any $y\in U$

 We say that left translation, $\ell$, is continuous on $B$ if for every $f\in B$ the mapping $y \mapsto \ell_y f$ is continous $G\to B$.
-Similarly for $r$.
+Right translation $r$ is defined to be continous in a similar manner.
 In general we do not assume that $\ell$ and $r$ are continuous on $B$ until we need to derive atomic decompositions in sections \ref{sec:atomicdecomposition} and \ref{sec:bergmanspaces}.
 Moreover, the twisted translations $\ell^\sigma$ and $r^\sigma$ are generally not continuous (not even near $e$), since $\sigma$ is not globally continuous.
 A BF-space $B$ is called solid if $|f|\leq |g|$ and $g\in B$ implies that $f\in B$.
 If $B$ is a solid space, then $B$ is twisted left or right invariant if and only if $B$ is left or right invariant.

 \begin{remark} A weight on $G$ is a measurable function $w:G\to (0,\infty)$.
 For a weight $w$ we define the weighted Lebesgue spaces

 The spaces $L^p_w(G)$ are clearly solid Banach function spaces.

 The weight $w$ is called submultiplicative, if $w(xy) \leq w(x)w(y)$ for all $x,y\in G$.
 When $w$ is submultiplicative the spaces $L^p_w(G)$ are left and right invariant for $1\leq p \leq \infty$ and left and right translation are continuous for $1\leq p<\infty$.
 Moreover, $\ell^\sigma$ and $r^\sigma$ are projective representations on $L^p_w(G)$ for $1\leq p<\infty$.
 The cocycle for $\ell^\sigma$ is $\sigma$ while $r^\sigma$ has cocycle $\overline{\sigma}$.